 The Battle of Tel Hai

 Furthermore, Tel Hai was a former Jewish settlement in northern Galilee.
-Originally known as Talha, the settlement was established in 1905 as an agricultural courtyard for six workers from a northern colony El Mutallah (Metula).
+Known initially as Talha, the settlement was established in 1905 as an agricultural courtyard for six workers from a northern colony El Mutallah (Metula).

 Following the defeat of the Ottoman Empire in 1918, a clerk of the Jewish Colonization Association, Haim Kalvarisky, purchased the land and became a border outpost.
 Tel Hai was given its Hebrew name, and the area began to experience intermittent border adjustments among the British and French colonial powers.